chrisjg3/main/README.txt

 VERSION HISTORY:

+1.0.1 ~ Very minor improvements
+ Fixed an additional rounding error that was not completely patched by last fix.
+ Reogranized name to let version lead, just for less confusion.

 1.0 ~ First Complete Version of Paper Trader
  Added and moved forward 'stock adding' part of code - Can now add stocks that have never been added before by abbreviation Program now starts with showing porfolio and live prices of stocks, then allows expanding portfolio, then buy/sell stocks